SEO Frequently Asked Questions

 - Whether or not other phrases might do better

-Otherwise, that’s what you need to do – and that’s what my Advanced SEO Reports are for.
+Otherwise, that’s what you need to do — and that’s what SEO tools are for.
 If you’ve just guessed at a search term though, there’s a fair chance you’re at the top because it doesn’t generate enough traffic for anyone else to be competing for it.

 “So just add the keywords to my site — that won’t take long, will it?”

 Well, I could — but it wouldn’t do any good.
 Search engines have been ignoring the “keywords” tag for over 15 years because people abused it.
 Whoever suggested that probably advised stuffing the page with your key phrase, too — possibly in hidden text.
 That can now seriously damage your search positioning.
 This is why you need reliable, up-to-date SEO advice, such as my Web Strategy Reviews offer.

 …or “I’m small — can I get cheap SEO?”

 As a small business owner myself, I feel your pain — I do.
 However, the rates I publish are relatively cheap SEO.
 We’re talking about hours of skilled work each month and data-gathering/number-crunching tools that don’t come cheap.
 Larger firms often spend thousands each month on search engine optimisation.
 They know it’s a very effective form of marketing, and that effective marketing is defined as something that makes more money than it costs.

 So, the key question for you should really be, “How many extra sales would I need each month to pay for the SEO?”
 Then you need to figure out which search phrases are most likely to bring in that extra trade.
 Guessing these often gets them wrong — you need to run some numbers.
 That’s what my Web Strategy Reviews are for.